tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/teo_zone_setting.html.markdown

 The `follow_origin` object supports the following:

-* `switch` - (Optional, List) Specifies whether to follow the origin server configuration.- on: Enable.- off: Disable.Note: This field may return null, indicating that no valid value can be obtained.
+* `switch` - (Required, String) According to the configuration switch of the origin site, the values are: on: open; off: off.

 The `force_redirect` object supports the following: